-Antibe has not paid dividends on the Common Shares since incorporation and has no plans to pay dividends on the Common Shares for the foreseeable future.
-The Company's current intention is to retain earnings to fund the development and growth of the business and it does not anticipate declaring or paying any cash dividends for the foreseeable future.
-The Antibe Board will determine if and when dividends should be paid based on all relevant conditions, including the desirability of financing future growth and the financial position at such future time.
+Antibe has not paid dividends on the Common Shares in the past and has no plans to pay dividends on the Common Shares for the foreseeable future.
+The Company's current intention is to retain earnings to fund the development and growth of the business and it does not anticipate declaring or paying any cash dividends in the near to medium term.
+The Board will determine if and when dividends should be paid in the future based on all relevant circumstances, including the desirability of financing future growth and the financial position at the relevant time.